 In accordance with Accounting Standards Codification 805, Business Combinations, the total purchase consideration is allocated to the net tangible and intangible assets acquired and liabilities assumed based on their estimated fair values at May 29, 2015 (the acquisition date).
-The following table summarizes the current allocation of the assets acquired and liabilities assumed based on their estimated fair values as follows:
+The purchase price was initially allocated based on the information then available, and certain amounts were adjusted after revisions of certain preliminary estimates.
+The following table summarizes the current allocation of the assets acquired and liabilities assumed based on their preliminary estimated fair values and current measurement period adjustments as follows: